lithnet/miis-powershell/README.md

 Before proceeeding, read the following disclaimer

 ***
-> WARNING: USE THIS TOOL AT YOUR OWN RISK
+> USE THIS TOOL AT YOUR OWN RISK

 > This tool is provided for testing and diagnostic purposes and is intended for use in development and test environments.
 Any problems that arise from the use of the tool are not supported by the developers or by Microsoft.